ibireme/yyjson/doc/BuildAndTest.md

 # Source code
-yyjson aims to provide a cross-platform JSON library, so it is written in ANSI C (actually C99, but compatible with strict C89).
+This library aims to provide a cross-platform JSON library, so it is written in ANSI C (actually C99, but compatible with strict C89).
 You can copy `yyjson.h` and `yyjson.c` to your project and start using it without any configuration.

-yyjson has been tested with the following compilers: `gcc`, `clang`, `msvc`, `icc`, `tcc`.
-If you get a compile error, please [report a bug](https://github.com/ibireme/yyjson/issues/new?template=bug_report.md).
+The library has been tested with `gcc`, `clang`, `msvc`, `tcc` compilers in [CI](https://github.com/ibireme/yyjson/actions).
+Please [report a bug](https://github.com/ibireme/yyjson/issues/new?template=bug_report.md) if you encounter any compilation issues.

-yyjson has all features enabled by default, but you can trim out some of them by adding compile-time options.
+The library has all features enabled by default, but you can trim out some of them by adding compile-time options.
 For example, disable JSON writer to reduce the binary size when you don't need serialization, or disable comments support to improve parsing performance.
 See `Compile-time Options` for details.

 # Package manager